sourcegraph/handbook/content/departments/support/process/removing-repositores-from-cloud.md

 Note: Deleting a repository from the database does not automatically delete the data on disk (in `gitserver`).
 This requires an additional step.

-To get the correct repo in `gitserver` you will need to get it's `shard_id` by running the following command in the database;
+3. To get the correct repo in `gitserver` you will need to get it's `shard_id` by running the following command in the database:

 ```
 SELECT shard_id FROM gitserver_repos where repo_id = <$id_of_the_repo>